Distinguished Alfred C. Emery Professor of Law

 Professor of Philosophy

-Leslie Francis, Center director, is also Associate Dean for Faculty Research and Development at the College of Law and Distinguished Alfred C. Emery Professor of Law and Distinguished Professor of Philosophy.
+Leslie Francis, Center director, is also Distinguished Alfred C. Emery Professor of Law and Distinguished Professor of Philosophy.
 In addition to her regular faculty appointments in law and philosophy, she has adjunct appointments in the Division of Medical Ethics and Humanities in the Department of Internal Medicine and in the Division of Public Health in the Department of Family and Preventive Medicine.
 Francis’s current research projects of particular interest to the Center include privacy and health information technology, surveillance and public health, and disability and inclusive justice.
 Francis is also currently editing the Handbook on Reproductive Ethics for Oxford University Press.
 Francis is the PI of a recently awarded National Science Foundation grant that brings a post-doctoral fellow in law and social science to the Center to work on the legal issues facing adults with diagnoses of autism spectrum disorder.
 Francis serves as co-chair of the Privacy, Confidentiality, and Security subcommittee of the National Committee on Vital and Health Statistics and as a member of the Ethics Committee of the American Society for Reproductive Medicine.

 Adjunct Professor of Internal Medicine